Christian-2003/LISP-Interpreter/Documentation/Lisp/Error messages.md

 ## Interpreter Erorr 21: <a name="21"></a>
 _Too many arguments._

-The interpreter encountered too many arguemnts that are passed to a function.
+The interpreter encountered too many arguments that are passed to a function.

 ### Example:
 The following source code generates Error 21.